 b.
 It is a rugged, unimproved trail and injuries have occurred

 d.
 NPS recommends that visitors use Crater trails only.

 The summit area of Haleakalā National Park has over 30 miles (48 km) of hiking trails.
-Trails range from just 10 minutes to long overnight trips.
-You might hike in the native shrubland, looking for native forest birds and endemic plants, or in the aeolian cinder desert, exploring the geologic history of the summit.
+Trails range from just 10 minutes to multi-day overnight trips.
+You can hike in the native shrubland, looking for native forest birds and endemic plants, or in the aeolian cinder desert, exploring the geologic history of the volcano.